MhamedEl-shahawy/Bank_BloodDonar/README.md

-# DropBlood
+# BloodDrop

-DropBlood is an platform help people to find blood donars, our goal is [Drop of blood is equal life]
+BloodDrop is an platform help people to find blood donars, our goal is [Save life give blood]

 ## Getting Started